endail/hx711/README.md

 - **offset**: load cell's offset from zero.
 Find this value with the calibration program, otherwise set it to 0.

 - **rate**: HX711 chip's data rate.
 Changing this does **not** alter the rate at which the HX711 chip outputs data.
-On breakout boards such as Sparkfun's HX711, this will likely be 10Hz by default.
+On breakout boards such as [Sparkfun's HX711](https://www.sparkfun.com/products/13879), this will likely be 10Hz by default.
 It is not necessary for this to be accurate, but it is used to determine the correct data settling time.
-Please see the data sheet for more information.
+Please see the datasheet for more information.

 As the name implies, this is a simple interface to the HX711 chip.
 Its core operation is busy-waiting.
 It will continually check - as fast as possible - whether data is ready to be obtained from the HX711 module.
 This is both its advantage and disadvantage.
 It is _fast_, but uses more of the CPU.